 Minerva’s today has nine restaurants in South Dakota, Iowa, and Michigan, but the original Sioux Falls location, dating back to 1977, is the one to visit.
 With white tablecloths, dark woods, and spacious booths, it’s a comfortable and inviting place to linger over a celebratory meal with a hand-cut steak, roasted duck, Dakota buffalo burger, breaded Canadian walleye, or their famous crab artichoke bake.
 The wine list is varied and affordable, and there’s outdoor seating in the summer.

-Located in The Ritz-Carlton, Dallas, Fearing’s features modern Southwestern-American cuisine with a farm-to-table approach.
-Indeed, along with Stephen Pyles and Daily Meal Council member Robert Del Grande, chef Dean Fearing (also a member of The Daily Meal Council) kind of wrote the book on modern Texan cooking (one of his cookbooks is literally called The Texas Food Bible).
+Located in The Ritz-Carlton Dallas, Fearing’s features modern Southwestern-American cuisine with a farm-to-table approach.
+Chef Dean Fearing kind of wrote the book on modern Texan cooking (one of his cookbooks is literally called 'The Texas Food Bible').
 What does “modern Southwestern-American cuisine” mean?
-Barbecued shrimp taco with mango and pickled red onion; barbecued short rib enchilada with queso fundido; mesquite-grilled wagyu ribeye with West Texas mop sauce; and “Texas carpaccio” — wagyu beef with Texas olive oil, grana padano, crispy capers, and pickled golden beets.
+Barbecued shrimp taco with mango and pickled red onion; barbecued short rib enchilada with queso fundido; mesquite-grilled wagyu rib-eye with West Texas mop sauce; and “Texas carpaccio” — wagyu beef with Texas olive oil, grana padano, crispy capers, and pickled golden beets.
 With many dining venues on-site, diners can choose from anything from the outdoor patio to the more upscale Gallery.
 If you’re dining chef-side in Dean’s Kitchen, or at the Chef’s Table, look for the ebullient chef; he’s almost always present.
 And make sure to order his signature tortilla soup.

-Self-taught chef Patrick O'Connell opened this restaurant in 1978 in what was originally a small-town garage, about an hour's drive from D.C.
+Self-taught chef Patrick O'Connell opened this Virginia restaurant in 1978 in what was originally a small-town garage, about an hour's drive from D.C.
 He formed alliances with local farmers and artisanal producers long before it was fashionable, and developed into a sophisticated modern American chef of the highest order.
 Menu items at The Inn at Little Washington might include classics like American osetra caviar with peekytoe crab and cucumber rillettes, napoleon of chilled Maine lobster with pommes Anna, and veal “Shenandoah” (prosciutto-wrapped loin with country ham ravioli and fontina); there are also vegetarian creations like apple rutabaga soup and cauliflower steak with yellow Indian curry, along with indulgences like hot and cold foie gras with Sauternes gelée and quince marmalade.
 The Inn, a member of the Relais & Châteaux group, has a much-deserved AAA Five Diamond rating.

 The Chop House/Yelp